GLOBAL STANDARD RAMEN

 A flavourful mix of thinly sliced pork belly with Hakata-style noodles in a rich, blended pork broth.
 Topped with spring onions and menma.

-A special chicken broth in Shoyu stock served with pork loin and pork belly, thin noodles, bamboo shoots, spinach, leeks and narutomaki.
+A special chicken broth in Shoyu stock served with pork belly, thin noodles, bamboo shoots, spinach, leeks and narutomaki.

 IPPUDO HAKATA-STYLE GYOZA